Evidence Level

 2/5 Evidence Score

 Kre-Alkalyn is a patented, pH-buffered form of creatine monohydrate produced by All American Pharmaceutical and marketed as 'no loading, no bloat, no GI upset' creatine.
 The manufacturer's stated premise is that creatine monohydrate is unstable in stomach acid and converts to inactive creatinine, and that buffering the molecule preserves it intact.
-However, head-to-head human clinical trial evidence does not support claims of superiority.
-The most rigorous comparison published, a 28-day randomized trial in resistance-trained athletes, found that Kre-Alkalyn produced equivalent gains in muscle creatine, body composition, strength, and side effect profile to standard creatine monohydrate — with neither group showing any meaningful safety difference.
-For honest evaluation, Kre-Alkalyn should be viewed as a creatine monohydrate product whose specific superiority claims (faster, cleaner, no loading) are NOT supported by the head-to-head data, while the underlying creatine still provides the same well-established ergogenic benefits.
+However, head-to-head human trial evidence does not support claims of superiority: rigorous comparisons in resistance-trained athletes found Kre-Alkalyn produced equivalent gains in muscle creatine, body composition, strength, and side-effect profile to standard creatine monohydrate, with no meaningful safety difference.
+For honest evaluation, Kre-Alkalyn should be viewed as a creatine monohydrate product whose specific superiority claims (faster, cleaner, no loading) are not supported by the head-to-head data, while the underlying creatine still provides the same well-established ergogenic benefits.

 Active Compound pH-buffered creatine monohydrate (creatine with added carbonate/bicarbonate buffer).